 The riser allows the head to stand above taller plants and makes directing the spray easier.
 Micro-spray sprinkler heads often have built-in adjustable valves to control the spray.

-Often favored by landscape gardeners and great for plants that don’t do well with water on their leaves (like tomatoes and eggplants), point-source emitters are non-adjustable, preset nozzles that distribute a set amount of water to a plant per hour.
-They’re excellent for use with “satellite” plants in planters and hanging baskets, as well as sensitive vegetables.
+Often favored by landscape gardeners and seen as great for plants that don’t do well with water on their leaves (like tomatoes and eggplants), point-source emitters are nonadjustable, preset nozzles that distribute a set amount of water to a plant per hour.
+They’re excellent for use with “satellite” plants in planters and hanging baskets as well as sensitive vegetables.
 Point-source emitters can be installed via a few different methods:

 - Plugged into the main hose with a length of tubing running to the plant.

-Whichever way you install emitters, they’re usually preset at ½, 1, or 2 GPH (gallons per hour).
+Whichever way you install emitters, they’re usually preset at 0.5, 1, or 2 gallons per hour (GPH).
 You need to use a manufacturer’s chart to determine the correct nozzle for your particular plants.
 Too much water could drown plants that prefer to be a little dry, while too little water will stunt a plant’s potential.

-In-line drip emitter hose watering rates differ from point-source models, as they aren’t determined by GPH ratings.
-Generally speaking, in-line hoses come in 1/4-inch and 1/2-inch diameters, with spacing set between 6 and 12 inches.
-Check the manufacturer’s information to determine what you need for your particular gardening needs.
+In-line drip-emitter hose watering rates differ from point-source models, as they aren’t determined by GPH ratings.
+Generally speaking, in-line hoses come in 0.25-inch and 0.5-inch diameters, with spacing set between 6 and 12 inches.
+Check the manufacturer’s information to determine what you require for your particular gardening needs.